-- (1) A person who performs any function requiring the Authority's approval may be tested for drug or alcohol usage. - (2) Where the Authority wishes to test a person referred to in subregulation (1) for the percentage by weight of alcohol in the blood or for the presence of narcotic drugs, marijuana, depressants, stimulant drugs or substances in the body and that person-
+contracted or sub contracted for services associated with maintenance for aircraft or aircraft components.

+44. Drug and (1) A person who performs any function

+77. alcohol testing requiring the Authority's approval under

+and reporting these regulations may be tested for drug

+and reporting or alcohol usage.

+(2) Where the Authority requires to test

+a person referred to in sub-regulation

+(1) for the percentage by weight of

+alcohol in the blood or for the

+presence of narcotic drugs, marijuana,

+depressants, stimulant drugs or

+substances in the body and that

+person-

+-

-- (i) refuses to submit to the test; or - (ii) having submitted to the test, refuses the organisation to release the test results, the Authority may suspend or revoke the certificate of the approved maintenance organisation that employs that person.
+(i) refuses to submit to the test; or

+(ii) having submitted to the

+test, refuses the organisation to release

+the test results,

+the Authority may suspend or revoke the

+certificate of the approved

+maintenance organisation that employs

+that person

+(3) The Authority shall consider all

+relevant factors in determining whether

-- (3) The Authority shall consider all relevant factors in determining whether to suspend or revoke the certificate of the Approved maintenance organisation, including- - (a) whether the approved maintenance organisation had knowledge of the drug or alcohol use; - (b) whether the approved maintenance organisation encouraged the person to refuse to take the drug or alcohol test; - (c) whether the approved maintenance organisation dismissed the person who failed or refused to undertake the drug tests; or - (d) the position that person held in the approved maintenance organisation. - (4) The Authority shall require the approved maintenance organisation to show cause why that person should not be dismissed from the employment of the approved maintenance organisation. - (5) A person who is convicted, whether in or outside Uganda, for any offence relating to the growing, processing, manufacture, sale, disposition, possession, transportation, or importation of narcotic drugs, marijuana, or depressant or stimulant drugs or substances, shall be dismissed from the employment of the approved maintenance organisation. - (6) The Authority may suspend or revoke the certificate of an approved maintenance organisation that refuses to dismiss from its employment a person convicted under subregulation (5).
+relevant factors in determining whether

+- to suspend or revoke the certificate of the Approved maintenance organisation, including- - (a) whether the approved maintenance organisation had knowledge of the drug or alcohol use; - (b) whether the approved maintenance organisation encouraged the person to refuse to take the drug or alcohol test; - (c) whether the approved maintenance organisation dismissed the person who failed or refused to undertake the drug tests; or - (d) the position that person held in the approved maintenance organisation. - (4) The Authority shall require the approved maintenance organisation to show cause why that person should not be dismissed from the employment of the approved maintenance organisation. - (5) A person who is convicted, whether in or outside Uganda, for any offence relating to the growing, processing, disposition, manufacture. sale, possession, transportation, or importation of narcotic marijuana, drugs, depressant or stimulant drugs or substances, shall be dismissed from the employment of the approved maintenance organisation.